Have Personal Injury Questions?

-In general, hiring an attorney is normally helpful for any injuries and for receiving maximum compensation.
-For major injuries or death cases, hiring an attorney quickly is extremely important because corporations and insurance companies will frequently investigate immediately and attempt to control critical evidence before the victim or their families can react.
-Some insurance companies even use a “two tier” system to evaluate accidents.
-One group is for “unrepresented” accident victims (where the insurance companies have a huge advantage) which will receive lower settlement offers.
+No. You can represent yourself and, under certain circumstances, it may even be appropriate to handle a claim yourself.
+However, it is still in your best interest to at least consult with a personal injury attorney because it is extremely easy to get taken advantage of, especially when insurance companies are involved.
+For example, some insurance companies use a “two-tier” system to evaluate accidents.
+One group is for “unrepresented” accident victims (a case where the insurance companies have a huge advantage) which will receive lower settlement offers.
 The other group is for “attorney represented” victims, which the insurance companies assume will eventually receive higher settlement offers or jury verdicts.
-Because of this, it may be in your best interest to consult a San Diego personal injury lawyer to help you deal with insurance agencies.
+Due to these and other facts, it is in your best interest to consult a San Diego personal injury lawyer to help you deal with insurance agencies.

-Normally, no. Most people who buy automobile insurance policies receive liability protection, in case they injure someone else.
-(This is required for all California drivers.)
+Normally, no. Most people who buy automobile insurance policies receive liability protection, in case they injure someone else — which is a requirement for all California drivers.
 When someone else causes an auto accident and you were not at fault, your insurance company is not required to help you.
-(Uninsured / Underinsured Motorist coverage is an exception and is discussed below.)
+(Note that Uninsured / Underinsured Motorist coverage is an exception and is discussed below.)

-If the accident was caused by someone else, will their insurance company pay my claim?
-They are supposed to pay your reasonable damages.
-However, it is critical to realize this other insurance company has no duty to treat you fairly and there is no penalty if they attempt to pay you less than the law requires.
-Unfortunately, some insurance carriers attempt to profit from this situation, at the expense of the injured victim who was not at fault.
-This practice, sometimes referred to as “DENY, DELAY and DEFEND” was recently exposed in a television segment on CNN.
+The opposing party’s insurance company is supposed to pay your reasonable damages.
+However, it is critical to realize that the other party’s insurance company has no duty to treat you fairly and they face no penalty if they attempt to pay you less than the law requires.
+Unfortunately, this is often the case.
+Some insurance carriers attempt to profit from this situation at the expense of the injured victim who was not at fault.
+This practice, sometimes referred to as “DENY, DELAY and DEFEND”, was exposed in a segment on Anderson Cooper 360 back in 2007.

 This type of insurance (frequently referred to as “UIM Coverage”) protects you if the driver who hurt you violated California law and does not have liability coverage.
-It also may protect you if the driver who hurt you has too little coverage to pay for all the damage they caused.
-Currently, the minimum insurance required in California is $15,000.00.
-Due to the high cost of medical care, this legal minimum is rarely enough coverage except for minor injuries.
+It also may protect you if the driver who injured you has too little coverage to pay for all the damage they caused.
+Currently, the minimum insurance that every driver is required to carry in the state of California is $15,000.00.
+Due to the high cost of medical care, this legal minimum is rarely enough coverage for more serious injuries.

-How much is my case worth?
-This is a frequent question and the answer depends on many different variables and facts specific to each claim or case.
+This is one of the most frequently asked questions and the answer depends on what state you reside in as well as many different variables and facts that are specific to each claim or case.
 However, in general, California law provides for compensation in five different areas for most vehicle injury claims/cases.
-These areas include: